 Neurosurgery Residency Program

 The neurosurgical service at Barrow is a single service, with one pool of residents independently operating every day in a dedicated 11-room neurosurgical operative suite that contains cutting-edge, state-of-the-art equipment.
-During the PGY-3 year, residents separately cover both the endovascular and pediatric services.

 The goal of the sub-internship experience at Barrow is to prepare you for residency and to provide you with a very transparent look at our training program.
-During your time here, you will have exposure to our subspecialty services, clinics, and operating theaters as well as interact on daily basis with our residents, faculty and staff members.
+During your time here, you will have exposure to our subspecialty services, clinics, and operating theaters as well as interact on daily basis with our residents, faculty, and staff members.

 Neurosurgery Sub-Internship Responsibilities